tjingsheng/tp/docs/UserGuide.md

 --------------------------------------------------------------------------------------------------------------------

-## 1. How to navigate this User Guide?
+## 1. How to navigate this User Guide

 As a new user in SEPlendid, this user guide serves as an easy-to-follow guide in aiding you in executing your first commands in SEPlendid, utilising SEPlendid to it's fullest potential!